Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Galaxy Predictions

 \Cref{fig:Zh,fig:zh} show the median and $15^\text{th}-85^\text{th}$ percentile ranges of predicted metallicity histories.
 These show a clear failure of the model to predict the metallicity histories of low mass objects in Uchuu, as well as underpredicted results in most satellite galaxies.
 There is nonetheless a good agreement between Uchuu and \ac{illtng} with most intermediate to high mass central haloes.

-The stochastic amendment introduces a significant improvement to the median and variance of metallicity histories.
+The stochastic amendment introduces a significant improvement to the median and variance of metallicity histories, effectively recovering their distribution across mass regimes by 40-70\%, as shown in \cref{sec:KS1}.
 Like the star formation histories, it is likely that the network-predicted Fourier Transforms contain information on the frequency of chemical enrichment events on short timescales, such as merger-driven star formation.
 The simultaneous recovery of the variability in star formation and metallicity histories results in a more realistic metallicity distribution with respect to the fiducial network predictions, as shown in \citetalias{Behera}.

 We see similar characteristics when comparing metallicity histories seen in TNG-Hydro, TNG-Dark and Uchuu to what we showed for star formation histories in \cref{sec:sfh}.
 The suppression of metal synthesis in low mass galaxies can be reconciled with the lack of early accretion, particularly as the gas and metal content of these objects' progenitors play an important role in early metal synthesis.
 The enhanced metal synthesis in low mass TNG-Dark galaxies may also be explained by the abscence of stellar feedback, where stars retain more of their mass and thus produce metals more efficiently.